 It is our goal to keep each child with a food allergy safe and to honor identified food restrictions to best of our ability.
 The teachers will post all food allergies in the classroom.
 Parents must submit written documentation in the Health Record form with specific guidelines for addressing each special type of dietary need and food allergy If the child’s allergy status changes, parents must notify the school on email at firstname.lastname@example.org of these changes so we can update the child’s posted allergy sheet in the classroom.

-Naptime is scheduled for children in the Afterschool program from 1.40pm to 2.40pm (Nursery) and 2.00-2.40 pm (Kindergarten), in the presence of an adult.
+Naptime is scheduled for children in the Afternoon School Program from 1.45pm to 2.35pm (Nursery) and 2.10-2.50 pm (Kindergarten), in the presence of an adult.
 Classroom lights are switched off and soft/classical music plays in the background.
 All classes rest on mats.
 Blankets are sent home weekly to be laundered and brought back on Monday.
 Children who do not nap learn to remain quiet and respect others who are napping.
 Children who fall asleep are allowed to woken up gently at the scheduled time.

-The toys and classrooms are sanitized on a daily basis.
-Toys and surface areas are sanitized by the mandated 1:9 ratio bleach to water solution.
-Our lady attendants also maintain school hygiene, and cleanliness.
+The toys, classrooms and surface areas are sanitized on a daily basis using an antiseptic and water solution.
+Our lady attendants also maintain school hygiene and cleanliness.